 All fruits which are so small do pose this risk.
 But luckily, olives don’t really contain anything that can be toxic to our dogs, unlike say- cherries.

 So, all parts of olive are apparently safe for dogs to eat.
 So far, the research in this area shows that olives don’t contain anything harmful which could lead to immediate poisoning.

 The pits in an olive though, are just the right size to get stuck inside the digestive tract of our canine friend and lead to intestinal blockages.

 But the risk can be easily wavered off if the pits are removed prior to feeding.

 Can Dogs Eat Olives: What About Olive Oil?

-Olive oil, unlike raw olives, offer various health benefits.
+Olive oil, unlike raw olives, offers various health benefits.

 Yes, yes.
 We know.

-Which is why, it is essential that we take some time out and offer them the rich nutritional benefits that come with olive oil, which is rich in omega 3 fatty acids, unsaturated fat etc.
+That is why, it is essential that we take some time out and offer them the rich nutritional benefits that come with olive oil, which is rich in omega-3 fatty acids, unsaturated fat, etc.